jonathas/spring-mvc-alura/README.md

 # Alura - Spring MVC I Course: Creating web applications

 This is the code that I've developed following the course.
-I've made some changes on the original one.
+I've made some changes in the original one.

 ## Content